Beyond Pairwise: Empowering LLM Alignment With Ranked Choice Modeling

 We start by recapping the key concepts in RLHF and DPO.
 Let $x$ denote an input prompt and $y$ denote a candidate response.
 A language model is parameterized by a policy $\pi_{\theta}$, where $\pi_\theta(y\mid x)$ represents the probability of generating response $y$ given prompt $x$.

 RLHF comprises three sequential phases.
-First, it fine-tunes a pre-trained LLM through supervised learning on curated instruction data to obtain a reference model $ \pi_{\mathrm{ref}} $.
+First, it fine-tunes a pre-trained LLM through supervised learning on supervised data and produces an SFT model, which we use as the reference policy $ \pi_{\mathrm{ref}} $.
 Second, RLHF fits a reward model $r^*(x,y)$, which can be a neural network itself, based on a separate pairwise preference dataset $\mathcal{D} = \{(x^{(i)},\,y_w^{(i)},\,y_l^{(i)})\}_{i=1}^N$.
 Here $ x^{(i)} $ represents the prompt provided to annotator $ i $, and $ y_w^{(i)} $ and $ y_l^{(i)} $ are the preferred and dispreferred responses, respectively.
 Third, the LLM is further fine-tuned via reinforcement learning to maximize the regularized expected reward:

 where $\beta>0$ is a hyperparameter controlling the deviation from the reference policy $\pi_{\mathrm{ref}}$.

 While RLHF has shown impressive results, both reward model fitting and reinforcement learning require substantial computational effort.
 In this light, DPO analytically solves (\ref{eqn:RL_objective}), yielding a closed-form relationship between the optimal policy and the reward model given by: